 A customer belongs to a merchant.
 It is the person who is having payments debited from their account to pay for the goods or services offered by the merchant.

-When creating a customer some mandatory fields are required:
+When creating a customer these mandatory fields are required:

 - First Name